sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdk-pixbuf2-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Development files for gdk-pixbuf2
+Short desc    : Development files for gdk-pixbuf2
 URL          : https://gitlab.gnome.org/GNOME/gdk-pixbuf
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains the libraries and header files that are needed
+Descript     : This package contains the libraries and header files that are needed
              : for writing applications that are using gdk-pixbuf2.
 ```